mrocklin/blog/_posts/work/2018-08-28-dataframe-performance-high-level.md

 1. If you're doing small computations then Pandas is always the right choice.
     The administrative costs of parallelizing will outweigh any benefit.
+    You should not parallelize if your computations are taking less than, say, 100ms.

 2. For simple operations like filtering, cleaning, and aggregating large data you should expect linear speedup by using a parallel dataframes.